 Linked Course: Your First-Year Seminar is linked to a second academic course taken during the fall semester.
 Your professors will work together to link the courses through common readings, themes and projects.

 Linked Pods: Your First-Year Seminar is linked to another First-Year Seminar.
 As a group, the Seminars will enjoy field trips, lectures and other special events throughout the academic year.
+The linked pod offered for fall 2014 is Sustainable Living.

 Paris, Je T'Aime